fingerartur/spawn-tslib/README.md

 ## Changelog

 - Unreleased
+  - Open project in Vscode once it is ready
   - Added more exclusion patterns for test files, to exclude them from compilation
   - Fixed ESlint config for test files and JS config files
 - v1.0.0